-A Moment of Silence in the Peculiar Landscape
+A moment of Silence in an interesting landscape

 When exploring the beautiful area of Crete Senesi in the eastern part of Siena countryside, one of the places you should definitely not miss is the Abbey of Monte Oliveto Maggiore.
 It is situated in a beautiful position between typical forms of eroded soil and a forest of cypresses and oaks.